HomeTriviaAnimalsAddax

 8.

-There are fewer than 100 wild addax left in their native Saharan habitat today.
+As of the IUCN's 2016 assessment, fewer than 100 wild addax remained in their native Saharan habitat.

 Click to reveal answer ›